Food in Himachal Pradesh is not just about eating but it reflects the region’s culture, climate, and way of life.

 Common in higher altitude regions.

 Unlike regular tea, it is salty and helps the body adjust to cold climates.
+Regions like Kalpa are especially known for apples, orchard stays and locally made fruit-based products.

 Local Fruit Wines